Community Voices in Health Governance

 The project employs a multi-country, multi-city consortium approach, involving a diverse group of researchers and community organisations.
 The study design proposed combines landscape analysis, in-depth qualitative research, and tracking of selected indicators derived from available secondary data.
 An actor-centred implementation analysis combined with complex adaptive systems approaches will be employed in the project.
 This framework perceives implementation as a series of interactions and negotiations between actor groups within intricate social and organisational contexts.

 The study sites span multiple locations, including Cape Town and Gqebhera in South Africa, Sao Paolo and Fortaleza in Brazil, and Mumbai and Bangalore in India.
-Specifically, the TGI team leads the implementation in Bangalore.
+Specifically, The George Institute India team leads the implementation in Bangalore.
 This diverse geographical spread is crucial in capturing a comprehensive understanding of community participation across different urban contexts within pluralistic health systems.

 Current Status